dataviscourse/tutorials/lectures/lecture-css.md

 ### CSS ID Selectors

-ID selectors work similar to class selectors, but IDs may only be used once for an element in the DOM.
+ID selectors work similar to class selectors, but IDs may only be used once for an element in the DOM (as is often the case in HTML, this isn't enforced by the browser, but you SHOULD definitely do it).
 ID selectors are identified by a leading hashtag/number/pound sign `#`, e.g., `#header`.
-You can use IDs as "anchors" to refer to a site by appending ``#idname`` to the URL.
+You can use IDs as “anchors” to refer to a site by appending ``#idname`` to the URL.
 For example, following [this link](#css-id-selectors) (`#css-id-selectors`) will scroll your browser to this section.

 But you can also use IDs to apply custom styles in CSS: